Congruency-Constrained TU Problems Beyond the Bimodular Case: Introduction

-As we show in \cref{app:unboundedness}, being able to solve feasibility problems is also enough to detect unboundedness of \CCTU{} problems.
-One of the key ideas in the proof of \cref{thm:feasibilityMod3} is to reduce a \CCTUF{} problem to a hierarchy of slightly relaxed congruency-constrained problems with totally unimodular constraint matrices that we call \RCCTUF{} problems, and which we define as follows.
+As we show in \cref{app:unboundedness}, being able to solve feasibility problems is also enough to detect unboundedness of \CCTU{} problems.\footnote{Analogous to linear and integer programming, we call a \CCTU{} \emph{unbounded} if it is possible to achieve arbitrarily good objective values.
+Hence, having an unbounded feasible region does not imply unboundedness of the problem.} One of the key ideas in the proof of \cref{thm:feasibilityMod3} is to reduce a \CCTUF{} problem to a hierarchy of slightly relaxed congruency-constrained problems with totally unimodular constraint matrices that we call \RCCTUF{} problems, and which we define as follows.

 \begin{mdframed}[innerleftmargin=0.5em, innertopmargin=0.5em, innerrightmargin=0.5em, innerbottommargin=0.5em, userdefinedwidth=0.95\linewidth, align=center] {\textbf{\boldmath$R$-Congruency-Constrained TU Feasibility (\hypertarget{prb:R-CCTUF}{$R$-CCTUF})\unboldmath:}} Let $T\in\{-1, 0, 1\}^{k\times n}$ be a totally unimodular matrix and let $b\in\mathbb{Z}^k$.
 Additionally, let $m\in\mathbb{Z}_{> 0}$, $\gamma\in\mathbb{Z}^n$, and $R\subseteq \{0, \ldots, m-1\}$.
 The task is to show infeasibility or find a feasible solution of the system